LandSciTech/ccviR/README.md

 ## Vignettes/tutorials available

-See `vignette("app_vignette", package = "ccviR")` for an introduction to how to use the app with a demo data set, `vignette("app_details_vignette", package = "ccviR")` for a more detailed look at how to use the app in practice, `vignette("data_prep_vignette", package = "ccviR")` for how to use an app to prepare custom climate data sets, and `vignette("package_vignette", package = "ccviR")` for a tutorial on how
+See `vignette("app_vignette2", package = "ccviR")` for an introduction to the index and how to use the app, `vignette("data_prep_vignette", package = "ccviR")` for how to use an app to prepare custom climate data sets, and `vignette("package_vignette", package = "ccviR")` for a tutorial on how